-How to Block Cookies on Safari for iOS
+How to Block Cookies in Safari for iPhone or iPad

 The Safari web browser for iOS provides for tremendous user control over how web cookies are handled on an iPhone, iPad, or iPod touch, allowing users to choose to block all cookies, allow all cookies, or selectively block only third party tracking and advertiser cookies.